-The red haired girl smiled and stuck out her hand.
-I shook it.
+The red haired girl smiled and stuck out her hand, which I shook.

 “Let’s see this house.”

-My partner and I stood outside the decrepit edifice, gazing on its vine-entangled walls and unkempt garden.
+We stood outside the decrepit house, staring at its vine-entangled walls and unkempt garden.
 The place definitely looked like something out of a horror movie, and it lived up to that reputation, or so I’d been told.

 “Well, no sense standing around,” I said.
 “Better have a look-see.”

-I grabbed hold of the wrought iron fence surrounding the property and climbed over.
-Conrad met me on the other side.
+Grabbing hold of the wrought iron fence surrounding the property, I climbed over to the other side.
 Conrad, however, was already there.